EmbarkStudios/rust-gpu/docs/src/rfcs/002-global-buffer.md

 Not really a drawback, but it may be necessary to move some code into submodules with spirv-std, in order to maintain privacy, prevent access outside of explicit functions, and hide utility types, traits, or functions.

-This proposal neglects how StorageBuffers will work in other shaders, where access patterns are different.
+This proposal neglects how GlobalBuffer(Mut) will work in other shaders, where access patterns are different.

 # Alternatives

 A list of potential alternatives, though sometimes they can arise from the comments as well.

+Potentially, instead of GlobalBuffer and GlobalBufferMut, we might have 2 or 3 variants, for 4 or 6 structs total.
+This eliminates the need for the awkward "AsSlice" trait, which enables the as_slice / as_unsafe_slice methods, which in turn will potentially enable higher abstractions like iterators.
+That means that AsSlice potentially needs to be visable, or else traits are simply implemented twice.
+There are different ways to rework this for better ergonomics and stability.

 # Prior art

 Typically in gpu code, which is often some superset of c, "buffers" are essentially just pointers and the user just indexes them freely utilizing global_id and friends.
 While this "works", and is fairly straigtforward as well as being typical to programming in general, it can potentially lead to various memory use errors.
 In particular, reading / writing out of bounds.
 The shader doesn't just have access to the buffers it is provided as parameters, it actually has access to the entire gpu memory space, and invalid writes will be written to other buffers used by other shaders / kernels.
 This is very hard to troubleshoot, because the code causing the problem may fuction correctly by itself, but "poison" other shaders that happen to be used in some sequence.
 Rust as a language seeks to prevent and or limit such errors to small, well scrutinized blocks of code.

+As far as I know, there isn't any gpu language that hides global invocation builtins like the global id, and shaders can index into declared buffer inputs without restriction, necessary synchronization is the responsibility of the programmer.
+Note that in some cases, Metal for example, out of bounds writes are specified as ignored.
+This prevents "poisoning" as described earlier, but doesn't fully protect against security vulnerabilities, and arguably out of bounds reads or writes are bugs, which should be caught and fixed.
+Safe Rust promises to prevent out of bounds accesses.